domwoe/erc-721-ic-assets/README.md

 If you want to get some more info on the comparison between the Internet Computer and Ethereum, have a look at this blog post: [The Internet Computer for Ethereum Developers](https://medium.com/dfinity/the-internet-computer-for-ethereum-developers-3331b50db31b).

-If you don't know how to deploy an NFT contract on Ethereum and mint an NFT, then either deploy everything on the Internet Computer ;) or head over to this three part series on ethereum.org
+If you don't know how to deploy an NFT contract on Ethereum and mint an NFT, then either deploy everything on the Internet Computer ;) or head over to this three-part series on ethereum.org
 - [How to write and deploy an NFT](https://ethereum.org/en/developers/tutorials/how-to-write-and-deploy-an-nft/)
 - [How to mint an NFT](https://ethereum.org/en/developers/tutorials/how-to-mint-an-nft/)
 - [How to view your NFT in MetaMask](https://ethereum.org/en/developers/tutorials/how-to-view-nft-in-metamask/)